milvus-io/milvus/CONTRIBUTING.md

 ## Run unit test with code coverage

-Before submitting your PR, make sure you have run unit test, and your code coverage rate is >= 90%.
+Before submitting your Pull Request, make sure you have run unit test, and your code coverage rate is >= 90%.

 Install lcov
 ```shell